cis198-2016f/homework/hw00/README.md

 [rustup.rs]: https://www.rustup.rs/

-To check that Rust and Cargo are installed properly, run these commands, and make sure the output matches below:
+To check that Rust and Cargo are installed properly, run these commands, and check that the output matches below:

 ```
 $ rustc --version